All the places closing for the funeral of Queen Elizabeth II - including Royal Mail

 Center Parcs

-Despite complaints, Center Parcs has confirmed that all five UK parks will close for 24 hours from 10 am on the day of the state funeral.
+Despite complaints, Center Parcs had confirmed that all five UK parks will close for 24 hours from 10 am on the day of the state funeral.

+However, they have since backtracked and now only two will remain closed for the funeral.

 Post Offices